Combatd/Hybrid_Cloud_Foundations/README.md

 Data-at-Rest Encryption secures data while at rest using self-encrypting drives and key-based access management.
 For customers who require enhanced data security, Nutanix provides a software-only encryption option for data-at-rest security which does not require self-encrypting drives.

 With Nutanix’s Data-at-Rest Encryption implementation data is encrypted on all drives at all times, data is inaccessible in the event of drive or node theft, data on a drive can be securely destroyed, protection can be enabled or disabled at any time, and no performance penalty is incurred despite encrypting all data.

+### Role-Based Access Control
+The last security capacity that we’re going to discuss in this lesson is role-based access control.
+Prism supports role-based access control that you can configure to provide customized access permissions to users based on their assigned roles.
+The roles dashboard allows you to view information about all defined roles and the users and groups assigned to those roles.

+Prism includes a set of predefined roles.
+You can also define additional custom roles.
+Configuring authentication confers default user permissions that vary depending on the type of authentication like full permissions from a directory service, or no permissions from an identity provider.
+You can configure role maps to customize these user permissions.
+Finally, you can refine access permissions even further by assigning roles to individual users or groups that apply to a specified set of entities.